DevAsgari/ai-semantic-search-tool/README.md

 - **FAISS** (IndexFlatIP) for fast vector similarity search
 - **NLTK** for sentence tokenization
 - **BART** (facebook/bart-large-cnn) for AI summary generation
+- **PyPDF2** for PDF text extraction

 ## Features
 - **Semantic search** - Find text based on meaning, not just keywords
 - **AI-generated summaries** - Automatic summaries of search results using BART (facebook/bart-large-cnn)
+- **Multi-format support** - Automatically loads and indexes .txt, .md, and .pdf files from data directory
+- **Plug-and-play** - Just drop files in ./data/ folder and run - no configuration needed

 ## Language Support
 - Uses the **all-mpnet-base-v2** model, which supports English and multiple other languages